Chatroom and Forum Etiquette

-- disclose the identity or contact details of any other person without their explicit and prior consent;
+- disclose the identity or contact details of any other person.

 - seek to engage with other service users for the purpose of recruitment for research, marketing, media coverage, usership organisations or political activism.
 All media/research enquiries should be directed to [email protected].
 We will only allow a research project to be posted in the forum if we feel it will not interfere with the recovery of our members in any way and we reserve the right to refuse any requests.

 - advertise any products, websites, third parties, agencies or services without prior permission from GamCare Management (please email your request to [email protected] and it will be dealt with by the appropriate manager).